Road to Stanleytown: Steve Yzerman, Russian Five and Grind Line blast Blues in Game 5

 Stay informed on what's happening across Michigan: Subscribe to our news alert emails.

-This article originally appeared on Detroit Free Press: Road to Stanleytown: Yzerman, Russian Five, Grinders go wild in Game 5
+This article originally appeared on Detroit Free Press: 1997 Red Wings — led by Steve Yzerman, Russian 5 — go wild in Game 5